Rosuav/StilleBot/PostgreSQL.md

 chmod 600 *.pem

-Most likely, will need to upgrade Gideon to PG 15 before this will work.
-Hopefully, after that, upgrades to either end won't be a problem.
+To make things work, *tables* must exist on both ends; the replication will only transfer row changes.
+There will need to be a bot-managed table update system.